Taiwanese indigenous peoples: Claimed admixture with Taiwanese Han

-A study by Marie Lin in 2007 reported that the human leukocyte antigen typing study and mitochondrial DNA analysis demonstrated that 85% of the Taiwanese Han population had some degree of indigenous origin.
-Other studies by Chen Shun-Shen state that 20% to 60%, and then more than 88% of Taiwanese Han have indigenous blood.
-These studies were criticized by other researchers and refuted by subsequent genetic studies.
+The narrative of widespread intermarriage between Han men and indigenous women has also been challenged by Su-Jen Huang in a 2013 paper.
+According to Huang, intermarriage only involved a small minority of Han males.
+Historical sources only report men outnumbering women but not widespread intermarriage between Han men and indigenous women.
+Only specific cases of intermarriage are mentioned while historical accounts indicate that the majority of Han men went back to the mainland to seek marriage.
+The gender imbalance also only lasted until the end of the early Qing period.
+Due to mass migration, within a few decades, the Han population vastly outnumbered the indigenous people so that even if intermarriage did happen it would have been impossible to meet the demand.
+The fact that indigenous tribes survived all the way up until Japanese colonization indicates that indigenous women did not marry with Han men en masse.

 However the idea that Taiwanese Han are a hybrid population genetically different from Chinese Han has been used as a basis for Taiwanese independence from China.
 This belief has been called the "myth of indigenous genes" by some researchers such as Shu-juo Chen and Hong-kuan Duan, who say that "genetic studies have never supported the idea that Taiwanese Han are genetically different with Chinese Han."

 The idea that "We are all indigenous people" was initially welcomed by indigenous leaders but has faced increasing opposition as it became viewed as a tool for Taiwanese independence.
 On 9 August 2005, a celebration for the constitutional reforms protecting indigenous rights was held, during which Premier Frank Hsieh announced that he had an indigenous great-grandmother and that "Now you shouldn't say: 'you are indigenous, I am not.'
 Everyone is indigenous."
 Descendants of plains indigenous have opposed the usage of their ancestors in the call for Taiwanese independence.
-Genetic studies show genetic differences between Taiwanese Han and mountain indigenous.
+Genetic studies show genetic differences between the Taiwanese Han and the mountain indigenous.
 According to Chen and Duan, the genetic ancestry of individuals cannot be traced with certainty and attempts to construct identity through genetics are "theoretically meaningless".